vkstah/passman/README.md

 # Vault

 Vault is a lightweight and ultra-simple password manager built with Python for my personal use.

+## Features

-It allows you to create a centralized and locally hosted vault for all your passwords that can be accessed using a master password.
+Vault allows you to create a centralized and locally hosted vault for all your passwords that can be accessed using a master password.
 In addition to the master password, a secret key (sometimes called device secret) is also required, to add an additional layer of security.

-## Features

 - Add, edit or remove credentials (username, password)
 - Copy credentials to clipboard without ever displaying them on the terminal